bronteee/advanced-perception/stock-closing.nosync/README.md

 ## Data

 The data used in this project is available from the Optiver Kaggle competition [here](https://www.kaggle.com/competitions/optiver-trading-at-the-close/).
+In addition, our windowed dataset transformation is in a zip file in the data folder

 ## dataset.py